Creating a last will and testament in Florida

 In Florida, a last will and testament may nominate two or more persons to serve jointly as personal representatives.
 A personal representative in Florida must be either a Florida resident, or if not a resident, the decedent’s spouse, sibling, parent, child, or another close relative.

-The person nominated in a will to be the personal representative must be appointed by a probate judge after the testator’s death.
-The person nominated in the will has no powers or rights to act regarding the decedent’s property until a court order appoints them.
+The person nominated in a will to be personal representative must be appointed by a probate judge after the testator’s death.
+The person nominated in the will has no powers or rights to act regarding the decedent’s property until they are appointed by a court order.
 Certain parties may file objections in probate court to the appointment of personal representatives nominated in a will.

-There are a few ways to revoke a will in Florida:
+There are three ways to revoke a will in Florida:

 Contesting a Will in Florida